biowdl/ngs-performance-choices/README.rst

 <https://github.com/bwa-mem2/bwa-mem2>`_.
 It promises to deliver increased
 speeds at the cost of an increase in memory.
 This increase in memory was quite substantial (10x) but since bwa-mem2 2.1 the increase has been reduced to 3x.
-It has this been more viable for use generally, and can now be tested locally on a workstation which makes it easier to have apples-to-apples performance comparisons.
+It is therefore more viable for use generally, and can now be tested locally on a workstation which makes it easier to have apples-to-apples performance comparisons.